 Through the example of our senior leadership team, and firm sponsorship of events throughout the year, HDG Architects is heavily involved in supporting community groups from across the Pittsburgh region.
 We believe that creating strong communities is not only found in the design and creation of wonderful places, but also in helping to build up the people in our communities.

 ADOPT – A – LANDMARK

 As architects, our focus is on designing and building strong communities.
 We have a great opportunity to showcase our profession and skills through helping to keep important local landmarks and architectural icons maintained.
 There are examples all across our region, and truly, in any region, of historic landmarks that are in critical need of volunteers to help with their upkeep and promotion.
 We want future generations to continue to enjoy the rich local history and culture they provide.

-To that end, in 2016, we kicked off our Adopt-A-Landmark program by volunteering at one of the most recognized architectural landmarks in the world, Fallingwater in Mill Run, Pennsylvania.
-In 2017, we found an opportunity practically in our own backyard, giving a day of service to the Woodville Plantation near Bridgeville, Pennsylvania.
+To that end, in 2016, we kicked off our Adopt-A-Landmark program by volunteering at one of the most recognized architectural landmarks in the world, Fallingwater in Mill Run, PA.
+In 2017, we found an opportunity practically in our own backyard, giving a day of service to the Woodville Plantation near Bridgeville, PA.
 In 2018, we volunteered at the Andrew Carnegie Free Library & Music Hall, a historic landmark and real community treasure in Carnegie, PA, just minutes from our office.
-Most recently, in 2019 we volunteered at the architecturally significant Emmanuel Episcopal Church on Pittsburgh’s North Side, a National Historic Landmark.
+In 2019, we volunteered at the architecturally significant Emmanuel Episcopal Church on Pittsburgh’s North Side, a National Historic Landmark.
 Most recently, in 2021, we volunteered at Allegheny Land Trust’s Historic Walker-Ewing Log House in Oakdale, PA.
-We have provided services such as weeding, mulching, edging, gardening, building fences, leveling planting beds and gravel parking lots, resetting railroad ties, cleaning, and helping with a mosaic mural.
+We have provided services such as weeding, mulching, edging, gardening, building fences, leveling planting beds and gravel parking lots, tree trimming, resetting railroad ties, cleaning, and helping with a mosaic mural.
 Most recently, in 2023, we volunteered at The Oliver Miller Homestead in South Park, PA.
 Along with Oliver Miller volunteers, HDG employees completed interior cleaning of the homestead and various outdoor landscaping tasks, including the widening of footpaths, staining outdoor furniture, and general landscaping.